 A horse that goes around with his head up, ears pinned, and tail swishing could be indicating discomfort or displeasure for any number of reasons.
 One that’s commonly overlooked, however, is poor saddle fit.

-When professional saddlers evaluate a horse’s saddle, they look for telltale signs of poor fit in the horse’s body, behavior, and movement.
+When professional saddlers evaluate a horse’s saddle, they look for telltale signs of a poor fit in the horse’s body, behaviour, and movement.
 Master saddlers Laurence Pearman, Ian Hastilow, and Annette Gavin described these during the 2015 Society of Master Saddlers North American Introduction to Saddle Fitting course, held May 2-3 in Hagerstown, Maryland.

 Keep in mind that many of the signs described can result from issues other than (or along with) saddle fit, and it can be difficult to differentiate poor fit from an unrelated physical issue.
 This is an important reason to also confer with a veterinarian.

 Signs that the presenters said might indicate poor saddle fit include:

 1. Lumps, bumps, and skin lesions where the saddle lies

 Some horses develop sudden but temporary round fluid swellings under the skin that are no larger than an inch in diameter.
 They typically appear within 20 minutes of unsaddling after a long ride and disappear (reabsorb) within 12 hours.
 These standalone lumps aren’t usually painful.